CactuseSecurity/firewall-orchestrator/documentation/revision-history-develop.md

 - bugfix in importer change mail notification for missing mail server config

 ### 6.4.12 14.07.2023 DEVELOP
-- hotfix email port (default 25) was not written to config before
+- UI settings: hotfix email port (default 25) was not written to config before
+- splitting revision history into develop and main
+- installer: supress csharp test results on success